aidanOHalloran/workbench-ui/readme.txt

 | HOW TO CONNECT THE CONTROLLER |
 ================================

-In your main app (e.g. `main.py`), you must connect the controller to each screen:
+In the main app (e.g. `main.py`), you must connect the controller to each screen:

 from screens.weather_menu import WeatherMenuScreen